|Available travel modes||Coach, flight, ferry or train|

-Take a flight or coach to travel 898 miles (1448 km) from London to Warsaw.
-If speed is a priority, then a flight is the best option with an average duration of 2 h 10 min; whereas, if saving money is more important, then a flight is the best option with prices starting as low as £16.
-The most popular travel providers which serve this route are Ryanair or Flixbus among others.
-Travellers can even take a direct flight or coach from London to Warsaw.
+Take a coach, flight, ferry or train to travel 898 miles from London to Warsaw.
+If speed is a priority, then a flight is the best option with an average duration of 2 h 10 min; whereas, if saving money is more important, then a train is the best option with prices starting as low as £5.
+The most popular travel providers which serve this route are Flixbus or Lot Polish Airlines among others.
+Travellers can even take a direct flight from London to Warsaw.

 You are spoiled for choice when it comes to transport options from London to Warsaw.
 You can choose to travel by train, by bus, or by plane depending on your needs.
 The travel time to Warsaw from London is usually around 2h plus by plane, 24h by bus, and usually 23h 35min by train.
 Flights and trains are available everyday of the week, but the trains on Saturday are significantly slower, taking nearly 28h to complete the journey.
 Buses to Warsaw are only available on alternating days of Monday, Wednesday, and Saturday.